Updated: Dec 3, 2020

 For years I have been specializing in two genres of photography: weddings and boudoir.
 All of my time is spent mastering those two things...and I'm good at them!
 BUT if you handed me a newborn baby and asked me to pose the baby, I wouldn't know what to do.
 Spend your money on a photographer who is kicking butt at their genre.

 Another thought: a photographer who specializes in one type of photography is successful enough to say “no” to other shoots.
 In other words, specializing usually is indicative of a successful photographer.

 5. HOW MANY HOURS OF COVERAGE DO I GET?

 Many photographers put a limit on how many hours they will shoot for you.
 Like, “Oh!
 You only paid for 60 minutes of engagement photos!
 We are at 59 minutes so it's time to wrap it up!”

 No!
 That makes no sense!
 If the sunset is incredible and the moments are perfect we are going to keep taking pictures!

 You hire me to document your wedding day…so I’m going to be there for anything you want documented!
 Girl, your name is written aaaaalll over that calendar day.
 Unlimited hours.

 Make sure your photographer is more interested in documenting your wedding well than making a few more dollars per hour.

 BONUS: DO YOU HAVE A SECOND SHOOTER?

 This is HUGE.
-I truly feel that one camera cannot completely document a wedding.
+Having a second camera can document extra candids and angles.
 A trained second shooter comes to every wedding with me, to catch the candid moments and second angles of important events.